 Abbey Mead Primary Academy recognises that all pupils are entitled to a balanced, broad-based curriculum and aims to promote the educational achievement and welfare of pupils in public care.
-The academy and the governing body endorse the TMET safeguarding and child protection policy and welcomes LAC who may be looked after by our local authority or those who may be in the care of another authority but living in Leicester City.
+The school and the governing body endorses the Leicester City Council policy and welcomes LAC who may be looked after by our local authority or those who may be in the care of another authority but living in Leicester City.